noahmodina/NM_BSE_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/u6oXDnZl3_4?si=SSVksMeUt7HxIbfF" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+Since the last milestone, I've worked tirelessly on completing the baseline project and preparing for a later modification of a claw.
+Some aspects that I have added include installation and code for ultrasonic sonars and a raspberry pi camera.
+The sonars calculates the distance of objects in front of it in thousanths of a second; the pi camera updates a livestream in real time displaying what it sees, as well as tracking the appropiate shades of red, grouping the largest areas of red, and calculating the offset of the ball from the center of the frame.

+The hardest part: combining the sonars, camera, and motors together in one piece of code.
+The main aspects that included this were writing code to bring the robot to line up a few centimeters behind the ball, spin when the ball is not in sight, stop at unusual obstructions, turn to the side from where the ball was last, and, utimately, ensure smooth turns.
+The robot had a hard time centering the ball; the motors often overresponded to voltage and would overshoot, and the robot would infinitely sway side to side.
+After many experiments and iterations, I was able to overcome.
+The most surprising part of this project so far is how I have been able to persevere despite these challenges.

+Before my final milestone, now that it's prepared for a later modification, I will work on my modification and putting in my best effort to give life to my robot.

 For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight:
 - Technical details of what you've accomplished and how they contribute to the final goal